SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ## FAQ

-This guide provides answers to some of the frequently asked questions about the Sumo Logic UI redesign project.
+This guide offers responses to frequently asked questions regarding the Sumo Logic UI redesign project, which involves transitioning from the current Classic UI to the upcoming New UI.

 ### What's being launched?